playcanvas/blog/blog/2014-08-08-playcanvas-update-080814.md

 We'll also be at [GDC Europe](https://twitter.com/GDC_Europe) and [gamescom](https://www.gamescom.global/).
 [Get in touch](mailto:info@playcanvas.com) if you'd like to set up a meeting or see an up-close demo of PlayCanvas.

-**Watch this space for SIGGRAPH and gamescom updates over the next week**
+Watch this space for SIGGRAPH and gamescom updates over the next week!

 ### Stay In The Loop